Tanzu-Solutions-Engineering/pivotal-bank-demo/docs/lab_pivotal_bank_analytics.md

 11. Register the analytics-scdf-sink

-Use the resolved `app registery` command from above
+Use the resolved `app register` command from above

-Test out that the registration was succesful.
+Test out that the registration was successful.

 ```
 app info sink:analytics-scdf-sink